CICT-DT: Analogue-to-digital conversion

-CICT-DT received a construction permit for channel 41 on March 5, 2009 and began broadcasting on May 25, 2009.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 41.
-However, through the use of PSIP, digital television receivers display CICT-DT's virtual channel as 2.1.
+CICT-DT received a construction permit for channel 41 on March 5, 2009, and began broadcasting on May 25, 2009.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 41, using virtual channel 2.

 As of July 28, 2020, due to the DTV spectrum repack happening across North America, CICT-DT has moved from UHF 41 to UHF 25.
-The PSIP number remains as 2.1.
+The virtual channel number remains as 2.1.